Table of Contents

 The actual incidence of LSC remains unknown.
 It is seen in adults aged between 30 – 50 years; children are rarely affected.
-It is estimated that up to 12% of the people with ageing skin develop some form of lichenification.
+It is estimated that up to 12% of the people with aging skin develop some form of lichenification.
 Although seen in both sexes, it is more frequent in women than in men.
-Lichen nuchae is almost exclusively observed in women.
+Lichen nuchae are almost exclusively observed in women.
 There are no racial differences.
 There seems to be an association with psychiatric conditions, including anxiety, obsessive-compulsive disorder, and depression.

 Etiology of Lichen Simplex Chronicus